gauravb-77/Short-URL/README.md

   2. Add their projects
   3. Add their skills
   4. Message other developers
-  5. Give reviews to other developers projects
+  5. Give reviews only to other developers projects

 Technologies Used
   1. Django - 5.0.4